About The Erie St. Clair LHIN

 As Crown agencies that work in partnership with the Ministry of Health and Long-Term Care (MOHLTC), LHINs provide leadership and accountability for the health care system at the local level and ensure that the health care needs of Ontarians are identified, coordinated, and addressed in a truly integrated system.
 Local accountability gives communities the opportunity to become involved in health care planning.

 Home and Community Care

 On June 21, 2017, home and community care services and staff transferred from the Erie St. Clair Community Care Access Centre (CCAC) to the Erie St. Clair Local Health Integration Network.
 Home and community care services are now provided through Ontario’s 14 Local Health Integration Networks (LHINs).
-LHINs plan, integrate and fund local health care.
-We also deliver and coordinate home and community care.
+For more information on our home and community care services, click here.

 LHIN-Funded Health Service Provider

 A LHIN-funded health service provider is defined as an agency that has a Service Accountability Agreement with the LHIN.
 This accountability agreement holds the agency accountable for delivering health care services to patients, clients, and/or family members and caregivers.
 For a full listing of ESC LHIN-funded health service providers, click here.

 Together with Erie St. Clair LHIN communities, leading and creating confidence in a high-performing patient and family-centred care system.